alexis5809/psHelloWorld/README.md

 # psHelloWorld
 Module example for OXID 6 using composer merge plugin, instaed installing via packagist/repository/file.
+For installation without packagist, eg. you have one big module repository with all your modules see [master](https://github.com/proudcommerce/psHelloWorld) branch.

 ## Features
 - Overwrites startpage meta title.